‘The Seven Deadly Sins’ Season 2 Release Date: ‘Nanatsu No Taizai’ Netflix Anime, Movie Trailer Based On Manga

 The Nanatsu no Taizai Season 2 release date has officially been confirmed for 2018 by A-1 Pictures!
-The anime producers are also planning The Seven Deadly Sins movie and a video trailer is being shown off.
+The anime producers are also planning a The Seven Deadly Sins movie and a video trailer is being shown off.
 Otherwise, very little is known about The Seven Deadly Sins Season 2 except that it will be called The Seven Deadly Sins: Revival of The Commandments (Nanatsu no Taizai: Imashime no Fukkatsu).
 Fans who can’t wait to watch what happens next to Elizabeth, Meliodas, and the other Sins can check out the available spoilers based on the Nanatsu no Taizai manga volumes.

 This Is Not The Seven Deadly Sins Season 3: Netflix Causes Confusion With Labeling